tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/precinct-vi.md

 Precinct VI is the center of the Chardonian port district.
+It is one of the seven precincts forming the inner core of the original Drankorian city.